rdoby99/JavaScript-Built-in-Functions/README.md

 - `join()` Joins all elements of an array into a string.
 - `reverse()` Reverses the order of the elements of an array -- the first becomes the last, and the last becomes the first.
 - `reduce()` Executes a reducer function (that you provide) on each element of the array, resulting in single output value.

+## Other
+- `Math.sign()` returns either a positive or negative +/- 1, indicating the sign of a number passed into the argument.